ansys/pyedb/doc/source/Getting_started/Installation.rst

 Installation
 ============
-PyEDB consolidates and extends all existing capital around scripting for AEDB, allowing re-use of existing code, sharing of best practices, and collaboration.
+PyEDB consolidates and extends all existing capital around scripting for AEDB, allowing reuse of existing code, sharing of best practices, and collaboration.

 This PyAnsys library has been tested on HFSS, Icepak, SIWave.